 The Graduate School on Nominal Modification at Goethe University started in October 2014.
 It is funded by the Deutsche Forschungsgemeinschaft (DFG).
-At the moment, it comprises thirteen graduate students and Zheng Shen as postdoctoral fellow.
+At the moment, it comprises thirteen graduate students and Heidi Klockmann as postdoctoral fellow.

 The principal goal of the graduate school is to establish a sustainable and internationally visible research platform in the humanities, focusing on nominal modifications with a cross-modular and a cross-linguistic perspective.
 Within a clearly defined temporal framework, this platform provides young scholars with an optimal research environment for the pursuit of their dissertation topics and the acquisition of professional skills of central relevance to their future careers in academia and beyond.

 The research programme of the graduate school covers three major aspects of nominal modification: First, the internal syntactic structure of nominal phrases with regard to synchronic and diachronic diversity, as well as processing and acquisition will be studied, particularly addressing the problem of functional layers within the DP and the elements hosted there.
 In this regard, the processing and acquisition of complex nominal expressions will also be in the focus of the graduate school.
 Second, the external structural properties of modified nominal phrases are investigated with an emphasis on the phenomena extraposition, discontinuity and non-locality.
 Here, the main aim is to explore the factors influencing the choice of alternative constructions by conducting interdisciplinary research in relevant fields including syntax, phonology and pragmatics.
 The third main research question deals with interpretive aspects of modification, where the compositionality challenge presented by non-locally interpreted modifiers is addressed.
 Furthermore, differences between various kinds of local modification are investigated; in particular, cognitive explanations for the overall preference of modification by intersection and subsective modification in general will be sought.